woodbri/family-tree-nodejs/README.md

 This application is a Node.js webserver that serves family tree information from a GEDCOM loaded into a Sqlite database.
 It can be configured to serve multiple separate databases and each database can its own configuration.

+This was built to work with my GEDCOM files and it might need changes and/or additions to work with other GEDCOM files.
+I use Family Tree Maker as my master repository then export that to GEDCOM files to load into this application.

+Collaboration and/or pull requests are welcome.

 ## Installation

 ### Package Dependencies